ethangraham2001/dms-notes/04-transaction-processing.md

 - At `EOT` (whether that be commit or abort) all locks must be released.

-2PL prevents histories where a transaction must be aborted due to concurrency control issues - we canot proceed with an operation until we know it is safe.
+2PL prevents histories where a transaction must be aborted due to concurrency control issues - we cannot proceed with an operation until we know it is safe.
 Without, this can happen: `L1[x] w1[x] U1[x] L2[x] w2[x] L2[y] w2[y] U2[y]`,
 which would mean that `T_1` could access `y` for read or write and in doing so create a non-serializable history.
 This can't happen if 2PL is enforced.